Grant Opportunities

 Grants made by Dave Matthews Band to support community initiatives.

 Eligibility: Applicants must be a 501(c)(3) organization, governmental or religious entity, or fiscally sponsored by a 501(c)(3) organization.
-The Foundation will consider applications from organizations working to benefit the City of Charlottesville and the Counties of Albemarle, Buckingham, Fluvanna, Greene, Louisa, Nelson, and Orange.
+The foundation will consider applications from organizations working to benefit the City of Charlottesville and the Counties of Albemarle, Buckingham, Fluvanna, Greene, Louisa, Nelson, and Orange.
 Public schools may submit one application each cycle.
 Please refer to the Bama Works Fund Policies for more information regarding applications from public and private schools.
-A list of the June 2023 recipients of Bama Works Fund grants can be found here.

-How to Apply: Click here to access our Grantee Portal.
 Contact our Grants Administrator for any technical support related to the Grantee Portal.
+Click here to see a preview of the application.

 Award Size: Up to $10,000

-For questions about this funding opportunity, please contact Chaquita Venable, Donor Relations Manager.
+For questions about this funding opportunity, please contact grants@cacfonline.org.

-For questions about this funding opportunities, please contact Chaquita Venable, Donor Relations Manager.
+For questions about this funding opportunities, please contact grants@cacfonline.org.

 Eco-Living Fund